1,000+ Opportunities

 Find similar grantsNo application deadline specified on page; applicants advised to inquire well before start of project.

 The Kimmel Foundation Grants is sponsored by The Kimmel Foundation.
-The Kimmel Foundation provides funds to organizations in Nebraska and Iowa, prioritizing proposals in education, arts, agriculture, human services, and humanities.
+The Kimmel Foundation provides funds to organizations in Nebraska and Iowa, with an emphasis on those in Nebraska City and Otoe County, NE.

 Get alerted about grants like this